 - Finish the dish.
 After 40 minutes of braising, add the spinach, if using, along with salt and pepper to taste.
 Cover the dish, and simmer for a few more minutes.

 - Serve: To serve, scoop out some chicken and plate.
 Add extra veggies and braising liquid over the chicken to serve.
 Enjoy!

 - Leeks or onions: Generally, you can use onions in place of leeks if you don’t have leeks available.
-While that is the case here, I think you would loose some of the aromatics that flavor the dish, so I would encourage you to use leeks if you can.
+While that is the case here, I think you would lose some of the aromatics that flavor the dish, so I would encourage you to use leeks if you can.

 - Potatoes: the first time we made this braised chicken, we had some leftover grilled baby potatoes, which were cut in half.
 We added those near the end of cooking.
 Using raw potatoes, you want them cut small enough to cook and become tender.
 We like baby potatoes cut in half for this, but you can use a larger potato and cut into smaller pieces.

 - Mushrooms: You can use a bit more if you like.
 During a recent remake of the recipe, we added about ½ cup of baby shiitake mushrooms along with the 5 baby bellas.